Debt & Credit Help Paying Off Debt

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-American household debt stands at a record high — more than $13.51 trillion, according to the New York Fed.
-That’s not too surprising when you consider that wage growth is lower today than it was in 1983, according to the Atlanta Fed’s Wage Tracker.
+American household debt stands at a record high — more than $17.80 trillion, according to the New York Fed.
+That’s not too surprising when you consider the high inflation over the past several years and the fact that not everyone’s wages have kept pace.

-The Federal Reserve reports that 40 percent of Americans can’t handle a $400 emergency.
-If you get hurt, lose your job, get divorced, or experience some other problem, debt feels like the only option.
-Indeed, many people fall into debt following a major life event.
-Even just making ends meet can result in debt for many Americans.
+Not only have rising prices put people into consumer debt, but many people don’t have enough savings to navigate a financial emergency without debt.
+The Federal Reserve reports that 37% of Americans can’t handle a $400 emergency.
+If you get hurt, lose your job, get divorced, or experience some other problem, debt often feels like the only option.

 • Credit counseling